Muhammad Yunus: Grameen and microfinance

 In 1976, during visits to the poorest households in the village of Jobra near Chittagong University, Yunus discovered that very small loans could make a disproportionate difference to a poor person.
 Village women who made bamboo furniture had to take usurious loans to buy bamboo, and repay their profits to the lenders.
 Traditional banks did not want to make tiny loans at reasonable interest to the poor due to high risk of default.
 But Yunus believed that, given the chance, the poor will not need to pay high interest on the money, can keep any profits from their own labour, and hence microcredit was a viable business model.
 Yunus lent US$27 of his money to 42 women in the village, who made a profit of BDT 0.50 (US$0.02) each on the loan.
 Thus, Yunus is credited with the idea of microcredit.

-In December 1976, Yunus finally secured a loan from the government Janata Bank to lend to the poor in Jobra.
+In December 1976, Yunus secured a loan from the government owned Janata Bank to lend to the poor in Jobra.
 The institution continued to operate, securing loans from other banks for its projects.
 By 1982, it had 28,000 members.
 On 1 October 1983, the pilot project began operation as a full-fledged bank for poor Bangladeshis and was renamed Grameen Bank ("Village Bank").
 By July 2007, Grameen had issued US$6.38 billion to 7.4 million borrowers.
 To ensure repayment, the bank uses a system of "solidarity groups".
 These small informal groups apply together for loans and its members act as co-guarantors of repayment and support one another's efforts at economic self-advancement.

 In the late 1980s, Grameen started to diversify by attending to underutilized fishing ponds and irrigation pumps like deep tube wells.
 In 1989, these diversified interests started growing into separate organisations.
 The fisheries project became Grameen Motsho ("Grameen Fisheries Foundation") and the irrigation project became Grameen Krishi ("Grameen Agriculture Foundation").
 In time, the Grameen initiative grew into a multi-faceted group of profitable and non-profit ventures, including major projects like Grameen Trust and Grameen Fund, which runs equity projects like Grameen Software Limited, Grameen CyberNet Limited, and Grameen Knitwear Limited, as well as Grameen Telecom, which has a stake in Grameenphone (GP), the biggest private phone company in Bangladesh.
 From its start in March 1997 to 2007, GP's Village Phone (Polli Phone) project had brought cell-phone ownership to 260,000 rural poor in over 50,000 villages.

 In 1974 we ended up with a famine in the country.
 People were dying of hunger and not having enough to eat.
 And that's a terrible situation to see around you.
 And I was feeling terrible that here I teach elegant theories of economics, and those theories are of no use at the moment with the people who are going hungry.
 So I wanted to see if as a person, as a human being, I could be of some use to some people.